Bucket lists stress me out. They’re just another to-do list, and I’ve got plenty of those hanging around not getting done.

 Kids, hurry up!
 We need to have fun NOW!

-Bonus: As a bonus for joining my weekly newsletter, download this free printable summer bucket list for kids.
+Bonus: As a bonus for joining my weekly newsletter, get this free printable set of summer bucket list cards so you can make this summer with your child the best one yet.

 The Problem With a Summer Bucket List for Kids